STRATEGIC MANAGEMENT OF INT'NL HOTEL COMPANIES - 2022/3

 Module code: MANM042

+This module examines a strategic approach to the management of international hotel companies.
 International hotels are key drivers of the hospitality and tourism sectors around the world and because they do business across borders, they are complex operations to manage.
+The numerous challenges for international hotels in the coming decade need dynamic strategic thinking, global cultural awareness and innovative management approaches.
 It is critical that management of such operations takes place within a guiding strategy.
-This module develops a strategic approach to the management of international hotel companies.
-It aims to provide students with the knowledge needed to become future corporate managers in international hotel companies.
+The contemporary strategic dilemmas facing international hotel companies will be the focus of this module, underpinned by current academic research, practice and debates.
+The module aims to provide students with the knowledge, skills and opportunities needed to become future leaders and managers of international hotel companies.
 The strategy theory covered in this module will also have relevance to management of other parts of the hospitality sector.

 RAMAKRISHNAN Sumeetra (Hosp & Tour)